Designed Exclusively for APT guests

-Weather permitting, your ship will dock as close to shore as possible so you can hop into a Zodiac for a closer inspection of the famous Fingal’s Cave.
-Here, see the curious hexagonal rock formations of the cave, which open up to a 70-metre tall cavern.
+Weather permitting, your ship docks as close to shore as possible so you can hop into a Zodiac for a closer inspection of the famous Fingal’s Cave.
+Here, you’ll see the curious hexagonal rock formations of the cave which open up to a 70-metre-tall cavern.

 Early this morning, arrive on the Isle of Lunga, off the western coast of Scotland.
 You’ll discover a wildlife haven, home to grey seals, razorbills, kittiwakes and puffins before lunch back on board, as you cruise to Iona.
 More than 40 Scottish kings, as well as kings from around the world, are buried here amid the island’s tranquillity and natural beauty.
 You might like to visit Iona Abbey, one of the oldest Christian religious centres in western Europe or go for a wander along the local beach before setting out again, this time for the Isle of Staffa.
 Here, enjoy a Signature Experience.Daily :

-Perhaps learn the history and artistry behind concocting the perfect Irish coffee or take time to explore Londonderry at leisure.
+Perhaps learn the history and artistry behind concocting the perfect Irish coffee with a connoisseur.
+Alternatively, why not simply take time to explore Derry independently?

 Arriving in Northern Ireland this morning, your ship berths in Londonderry, coined by locals as Derry.
 Here, you’ll disembark to explore the famous walls which wrap around the city.
 These are the only ones in Ireland which still remain intact.
 Afterwards, it’s time to head out to the Giant’s Causeway, which is a World Heritage-listed natural wonder.
 You’ll find over 40,000 basalt columns create rugged stepping stones into the Atlantic Sea.
 You are then free to craft your own afternoon.Daily :